pjagwani/sbt-jumpstart/README.md

            └── scala

 To get this, just do:

     git clone git://github.com/jacobus/sbt-jumpstart <your-project-name>

 This may save you five minutes of your life.
 Everytime you use it, you can: take a leak, eat a chocolate, drink cocao or stare out the window.

-Note: If you own a Scala repository, please send me the content I should add to the build files (or send a pull request) so that it can become part of the template.
-It will be commented out be default, but will allow new users to get started.

 Requirements
 ------------